Battle of Huế

-The Battle of Huế (31 January 1968 – 2 March 1968), also called the siege of Huế, was a major military engagement in the Tết Offensive launched by North Vietnam and the Việt Cộng during the Vietnam War.
-After initially losing control of most of Huế and its surroundings, the combined South Vietnamese and American forces gradually recaptured the city over one month of intense fighting.
-The battle was one of the longest and bloodiest of the war, and the battle negatively affected American public perception of the war.
+The Battle of Huế (31 January 1968 – 2 March 1968), was a major battle in the Tết Offensive launched by North Vietnam and the Việt Cộng during the Vietnam War.
+Initially losing control of most of Huế and its surroundings, the combined forces of South Vietnam and the United States gradually recaptured the city after a little over one month of intense fighting.
+The battle was one of the longest and bloodiest of the war, causing it to negatively affect the American public perception of the war.
+The battle is widely considered to be one of the toughest and most intense urban battles ever fought.

 By the beginning of the North Vietnamese Tet Offensive on 30 January 1968, which coincided with the Vietnamese Tết Lunar New Year, large conventional American forces had been committed to combat operations on Vietnamese soil for almost three years.
 Highway 1, passing through the city of Huế, was an important supply line for Army of the Republic of Vietnam (ARVN) and United States forces from the coastal city of Da Nang to the Vietnamese Demilitarized Zone (DMZ), the de facto border between North and South Vietnam only 50 km to the north of Huế.
 The highway also provided access to the Perfume River (Vietnamese: Sông Hương or Hương Giang) at the point where the river ran through Huế, dividing the city into northern and southern parts.
 Huế was also a base for United States Navy supply boats.
 Due to the Tết holidays, large numbers of ARVN forces were on leave and the city was poorly defended.

 While the ARVN 1st Division had cancelled all Tết leave and was attempting to recall its troops, the South Vietnamese and American forces in the city were unprepared when the Việt Cộng (VC) and the People's Army of Vietnam (PAVN) launched the Tet Offensive, attacking hundreds of military targets and population centers across the country, including Huế.
 The PAVN-VC forces rapidly occupied most of the city.
 Over the next month, they were gradually driven out during intense house-to-house fighting led by the Marines and ARVN.
-In the end, although the Allies declared a military victory, the city of Huế was virtually destroyed, and more than 5,000 civilians were killed, including more than 2,000 of them executed by the PAVN and VC.
-The PAVN-VC lost somewhere between 1,042 and 5,133 killed, while Allied forces lost 668 dead and 3,707 wounded.
+In the end, the Allies declared a military victory.
+The city of Huế was virtually destroyed, and more than 5,000 civilians were killed, including more than 2,000 of them executed by the PAVN and VC.
+The PAVN-VC lost somewhere between 1,042 and 5,133 killed.
+Allied forces lost 668 dead and 3,707 wounded.